 George D. Hay

-George Dewey Hay (November 9, 1895 – May 8, 1968) was an American radio personality, announcer and newspaper reporter.
-He was the founder of the original Grand Ole Opry radio program on WSM-AM in Nashville, Tennessee, from which the country music stage show of the same name evolved.
+George Dewey Hay (November 9, 1895 – May 8, 1968) was an American radio announcer and journalist.
+He was the founder of the original radio series Grand Ole Opry on WSM-AM in Nashville, Tennessee, from which the country music stage show of the same name developed.

 Date Range of DAHR Recordings: 1925